xfac11/Project3D/README.md

   o Deferred Rendering (Filip)
 - Geometry (2,1):
   o Parsing and rendering an existing model format (OBJ, MD5, etc).
 This includes parsing and using the material defined in the           format (textures).
 If you use a library like Assimp, it does not count.
 (Filip,DONE) o Height-map terrain rendering, user can walk on the terrain using WASD keys.
-(Karlos)
+(Karlos, DONE)
 - Texturing and Lighting (1,2):
   o Normal mapping(Daniel)
 - Projection Techniques (1,1):